Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 With books becoming more accessible and affordable, knowledge was democratized.

-Learning was no longer restricted to monastic cells or elite institutions; a wider audience could now engage with texts, leading to increased literacy rates and the spread of Renaissance ideas, further emphasizing the era’s transformative impact on education.
+Learning was no longer restricted to monastic cells or elite institutions; a wider audience could now engage with texts, leading to increased literacy rates and the spread of Renaissance ideas.

 3. What were the similarities, if any, between the Renaissance and the Industrial Revolution?